aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - **Faucet** is the way to create Aptos currency with no real-world value, only on our devnet.
 - The Faucet is a service running along with the devnet.
 This service only exists to facilitate minting coins for the devnet.
 - You can use the Faucet by sending a request to create coins and transfer them into a given account on your behalf.

+### Fullnodes

+- Fullnodes are clients that ensure data are stored up-to-date on the network.
+They replicate blockchain state and transaction from other fullnodes and validator nodes.

 ## G